You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 In Waitemata, a police spokeswoman said there had been a few reports of damage, but there did not appear to be any more than previous campaigns.
 She would not go into detail on the number of complaints or whether camera evidence had been used.

 In Counties Manukau, there had been at least two complaints of damage laid by members of the public.
 Cameras were not thought to have been used to catch vandals, although that could not be immediately confirmed.

 Canterbury police were not aware of any complaints to date.

-Police in Auckland and Wellington did not respond to requests
+Police in Auckland and Wellington did not respond to requests for comment yesterday.

 - By Matthew Backhouse of APNZ